Investment Guide

 Do I get all types of recommendations?

 It depends on your subscription plan.
-Fin plans include Long-Term, Positional, and Mutual Fund recommendations.
-T-Fin plans additionally include Futures and Options recommendations.
+Fin Silver and Fin Gold plans include Long-Term, Positional, and Mutual Fund recommendations.
+Fin Platinum additionally includes Futures and Options (Derivative) recommendations.
+T-Fin plans include all features of the corresponding Fin plan plus free Income Tax Return (ITR) filing.

 Start Your Investment Journey Today!